Sha-Lab/SynPo/README.md

 This repository implements the SynPo algorithms presented in:

 - Hu, Hexiang, Liyu Chen, Boqing Gong, and Fei Sha.
-"Synthesize Policies for Transfer and Adaptation across Tasks and Environments."
+"Synthesized Policies for Transfer and Adaptation across Tasks and Environments."
 In Advances in Neural Information Processing Systems, pp. 1176-1185.
 2018.

 ## Requirements